Your iPad Bluetooth not working is one of the most common and frustrating problems that you will experience as a regular iPad user.

 Step 3: If the “Airplane Mode” function is on, turn it off.

-If turning Airplane Mode off doesn’t resolve the problem, first toggle Airplane Mode on and then turn it off again, as this sometimes can resolve the issue.
+If turning the Airplane Mode off does ’t resolve the problem, first toggle the Airplane Mode on and then turn it off again, as this sometimes can resolve the issue.

 Way 4. iPad Bluetooth Not Working without Data Loss